Top tips to reduce food waste with kids

 What can you do with bashed and broken dried snacks?

-Ground up broken or stale crackers to use in place of breadcrumbs.
 For more ideas to use up crushed crackers, check out these 20 ways to stop wasting bread for the breadcrumb ideas.
 Substitute the breadcrumbs with the crackers.
-If you grind the crackers finely enough they can be used as a type of flour substitute too.
+Grind the crackers finely enough and they can be used as a type of flour substitute too.

 If you have a broken packet of biscuits or cake crumbs then check out these ideas to use them up: ways to use up sweet crumbs.
 Ideas include adding them to yogurts and using them to make cheesecake bases.